Reach Consumers via Search Engine Optimization

 NOT a sneaky redirect:

-• Moving the user to a new address for the site.
+- Moving the user to a new site address.

-• Forcing the user if a page has been merged (e.g., wiki pages with similar names).
-A different version of the site is based on their browsing platform.
+- Forcing the user to check if a page has been merged (e.g., wiki pages with similar names).
+A different version of the site is based on the browser they use.

-• Redirecting the user to home if the one they’re looking for has been removed
+- Redirecting the user to the home if the one they’re looking for has been removed

 A sneaky redirect: